LadyM2019/SoftUni/README.md

 # SoftUni
-Small Projects from the Software University Bulgaria.
+Small projects from the Software University Bulgaria.